 Q5/16 thanks SG 12 for the continued dialogue related to QoE aspects of Telepresence Systems.
-During our May 2012 meeting, we haveve received a number of contributions in this area, for which we would greatly appreciate your comments.
+During our May 2012 meeting, Q5/16 has received a number of contributions in this area, for which we would greatly appreciate your comments.

 COM 16-C.837 “One-way delay on natural response with lip-sync” This contribution takes information from ITU-T Rec.
 G.114 on one-way delay and ITU-R Rec.
 BT 1359-1 on lip-synch and proposes an overall delay limit for Telepresence services.
 Given that Rec.
-G.114 is a well-known Recommendation in SG12, we would appreciate your comments on this approach.
+G.114 is a well-known Recommendation in SG12, Q5/16 would appreciate your comments on this approach.

 COM 16-C.838 “Definition of eye-contact for telepresence service”.
 This contribution proposes a practical definition of eye-contact for telepresence, based on allowable angles in the horizontal and vertical axes, compared to the direct geometric eye to eye line.
-We would appreciate your comments on this approach, particularly on the range of values for these angles.
+Q5/16 would appreciate your comments on this approach, particularly on the range of values for these angles.

 COM 16-C.931 “H.TPS-AV: proposed update to audio parameters for telepresence systems”.
-This contribution supports the advice already given by SG12 to respect to specifying audio levels in Telepresence systems in terms of SLR and RLR, and introduces a new parameter for microphone/loudspeaker coupling.
-We would like to receive your comments on this parameter, in particular how it could be measured in practice.
+This contribution supports the advice already given by SG12 with respect to specifying audio levels in Telepresence systems in terms of SLR and RLR, and introduces a new parameter for microphone/loudspeaker coupling.
+Q5/16 would like to receive your comments on this parameter, in particular how it could be measured in practice.
 The contribution also proposes additional guidelines related to the room environment, we would be interested to know SG12’s view on these, and how they compare to P.Suppl.16.

-We have attached these contributions, for your convenience.
+These contributions are attached, for your convenience.

 Attachments: [TSB: Attach before dispatch]